Overview

 thermalAMP

 Phase I of thermalAMP established a consistent methodology for thermal equipment condition assessments, supporting engineers in determining asset health and assisting asset managers with risk assessments and investment planning to optimize safety, performance, and costs.
-Phase II focues on high-energy systems such as main steam, reheat steam, feedwater, and building heating systems, along with their associated valves. thermalAMP helps thermal equipment engineers and operators make data-driven decisions on asset health, risk assessments, and investment planning, optimizing for performance and costs.
+Phase II focuses on high-energy systems such as main steam, reheat steam, feedwater, and building heating systems, along with their associated valves. thermalAMP helps thermal equipment engineers and operators make data-driven decisions on asset health, risk assessments, and investment planning, optimizing for performance and costs.

 TRAINING